-Serum iron, TIBC and % saturation are useful only in screening for chronic iron overload diseases, particularly hereditary hemochromatosis.
-Although serum iron, TIBC and % saturation are widely used for the diagnosis of iron deficiency, serum ferritin is a much more sensitive and reliable means of demonstration of this disorder.
+Serum iron, total iron binding capacity (TIBC) and percent saturation are useful only in screening for chronic iron overload diseases, particularly hereditary hemochromatosis.
+Although serum iron, TIBC and percent saturation are widely used for the diagnosis of iron deficiency, serum ferritin is a much more sensitive and reliable means of demonstration of this disorder.

 Reporting Name A shorter/abbreviated version of the Published Name for a test; an abbreviated test name

 Transferrin (Iron Binding Protein)

 Specimen Type Describes the specimen type needed for testing

 Specimen Required Defines the optimal specimen.
 This field describes the type of specimen required to perform the test and the preferred volume to complete testing.
 The volume allows automated processing, fastest throughput and, when indicated, repeat or reflex testing.

 Specimen Volume: 0.6 mL

 Specimen Minimum Volume Defines the amount of specimen required to perform an assay once, including instrument and container dead space.
 Submitting the minimum specimen volume makes it impossible to repeat the test or perform confirmatory or perform reflex testing.
 In some situations, a minimum specimen volume may result in a QNS (quantity not sufficient) result, requiring a second specimen to be collected.